dp-zini/PyRSA-2/README.md

 - Set your host port and start listening
 - Set target IP and port and connect
 - Send messages back and forth through the power of the internet!
-- Copy the result, save the keys or clear the input box and do it all over again!# PyRSA

 ## Contributions
 Feel free buddy, this is basically just a hobby for me, so take the code, edit it, use it in your own projects, do whatever!
 Just give proper attribution.